5 Remedies for Achilles Heel Tendinitis

 Tendinitis in your Achilles heel means inflammation in that area.
 It’s a problem that can cause a lot of discomfort and pain.

-Its placement makes it hard for you to do everyday activities without treating the pain in some form.
+Its location can make it hard for you to do everyday activities without pain.

 Our recommendation is that you take the time you need to treat the problem.
-If your doctor asks you to take a few days of rest, do it for as long as he/she says.
+If your doctor asks you to take a few days off for rest, do it for as long as they say.

 Besides following your doctor’s recommendations, you can use some of these remedies to help treat tendinitis.